Millions of Fisher-Price baby seats recalled after more than 100 infants die

 EAST AURORA, N.Y.
-(WXIN) — Around 4.7 million Fisher-Price baby seats are being recalled again after they were linked to more than 100 infants’ deaths.
+(WXIN) — About 4.7 million Fisher-Price baby seats are being recalled again after they were linked to the deaths of more than 100 infants.

+The Consumer Product Safety Commission said the recall involves all Fisher-Price Rock ‘n Play Sleepers.

 The sleepers were sold at major stores nationwide, including Walmart, Target, and online from September 2009 through April 2019.
 The CPSC reminds people that it is illegal to sell or distribute the recalled sleepers.